 What does Chicago Style Include?

 The library provides access to resources like books, eBooks, and websites that can help you cite sources in Chicago style.
 Please visit our Citing Your Sources guide or explore the books and web resources listed below for help.
-You may also want to contact the Wolak Learning Center (Campus Students) or Online Writing Center (Online Students) for additional information about citing sources in MLA Style.

 Visit these links to see examples of citing sources in Chicago style.